Follicular lymphoma is a type of non-Hodgkin lymphoma, which is a cancer of the lymphatic system.

 Some people who have no signs of lymphoma at the end of their treatment (remission) may be given additional treatment to help keep the lymphoma away in remission.
 This involves treatment with rituximab for up to two years and is known as maintenance therapy.

 Other types of monoclonal antibodies are occasionally used.
-Some are attached to low doses of a radioactive substance, and deliver radiation into the lymphoma cells.
-The most commonly used radioactive monoclonal antibodies are 90Y-ibritumomab tiuxetan (Zevalin®) and Iodine131 tositumomab (Bexxar®).
+One type, called 90Y-ibritumomab tiuxetan (Zevalin ®), is attached to a low dose of a radioactive substance, and delivers radiation into the lymphoma cells.

 Steroids are drugs that are often given with chemotherapy to help treat lymphomas.
 They also help you feel better and can reduce feelings of sickness (nausea).